plastering/plastering/README.md

-# Oracle
+# Plastering
-Oracle is a unified framework for normalization of buildings metadata.
-Different frameworks can be unified into a workflow and/or compared with each other in Oracle.
+Plastering is a unified framework for normalization of buildings metadata.
+Different frameworks can be unified into a workflow and/or compared with each other in Plastering.

 # Getting Started